 University of Music and Performing Arts, Frankfurt am Main

-Department of Contemporary and Classical Dance ZuKT
+Department of Contemporary and Classical Dance (ZuKT)

 Frankfurt am Main, Germany

-MA Contemporary Dance Education / MA CoDE
+BA Dance, MA Contemporary Dance Education (MA CoDE),

-MA Choreography & Performance / MA CuP
+MA Choreography & Performance (MA CuP)

 The BA dance program, with Dir.
-Prof. Dieter Heitkamp, is built on seven interconnected columns—technique, creativity, body awareness, theory, project work, interdisciplinarity, and performance.
+Prof. Dieter Heitkamp, is built on seven interconnected columns—technique, creativity, body awareness, theory, project work, interdisciplinarity, and performances.
 MA CoDE, with Dir.
 Prof. Ingo Diehl, supports dance-makers by reconsidering fundamentals of their practice and the function of the teacher/facilitator in the learning process.
 MA CuP, with Dir.
 Prof. Dr. Bojana Kunst, is designed toward dance, body, movement, choreography, and performance, as well as scientific method.
-In cooperation with the Institute for Applied Theatre Studies, Justus-Liebig-University of Giessen.
+In cooperation with the Institute for Applied Theater Studies, Justus-Liebig-University of Giessen.
 ZuKT collaborates within an international network of artists, theatres, and institutions.